Tips for Building a Morning Routine That Sticks

 2. Use the "Four Tendencies" personality framework to help you stick to your routine.
 Don't know if you're an Upholder, Questioner, Obliger, or Rebel?
 Take a moment to take the free, quick quiz (more than 3.5 million people have taken this quiz).
 Once you know your Tendency, harness that knowledge to help you stick to your routine.

-• Upholders: make a morning to-do list and put items on the calendar
+• Upholders: Make a morning to-do list and put items on the calendar.

-• Questioners: create the most efficient and customized routine possible, and remind yourself about why this routine works so well for you
+• Questioners: Create the most efficient and customized routine possible, and remind yourself about why this routine works so well for you.

-• Obligers: use outer accountability to help you stick to your routine.
-Remind yourself that if you keep your morning routine, you'll help others keep their morning routines.
+• Obligers: Use outer accountability to help you stick to your routine.
+Remind yourself that if you keep your morning routine, you’ll help others keep their morning routines.
 Or think of your duty to your future-self, who will be so happy to start each day with a strong routine.
-Or create ways that you're accountable to others; for instance, instead of taking a morning walk alone, walk with a neighbor
+Or create ways that you’re accountable to others; for instance, instead of taking a morning walk alone, walk with a neighbor.

-• Rebels: you might not want to lock yourself into a specific routine.
+• Rebels: You might not want to lock yourself into a specific routine.
 Think about what you want from your mornings, and let your actions flow from your desires.
-Think about your identity and the routines that support and naturally flow from that identity (an athlete, a nature-lover, a thoughtful parent, an artist)
+Think about your identity and the routines that support and naturally flow from that identity (an athlete, a nature-lover, a thoughtful parent, an artist).

 3. Use self-knowledge.
 People often try to apply one-size-fits-all solutions for happiness and habit-formation, and they get frustrated when those solutions don't work.
 If you're having trouble keeping a morning routine, try to know yourself better, and to adapt the routine to suit you.
 No tool fits every hand.
 For instance:

 • Are you a morning person or night person?
-If you're a night person, you're at your most creative, energetic, and productive later in the day.
-If you try to do something strenuous—doing a demanding work-out, working on a novel—early in the day, it will be tough.
+If you’re a night person, you’re at your most creative, energetic, and productive later in the day.
+If you try to do something strenuous—doing a tough work-out, working on a novel—early in the day, it will be tough.
 Try moving that aim later in the day.

 • Do you love familiarity or novelty?
 If you like novelty, you might resist the sameness of a morning routine.
 Think about how you can add variety and challenge, to keep yourself interested.